Merging by Matching Models in Task Parameter Subspaces

 \subsection{Wall Clock Time}

 In \cref{tab:wall_clock}, we show the wall-clock time for merging various methods on an A6000 machine.
-The wall-clock time only includes computing the merge and not actually loading any checkpoints or additional model information.
+The wall-clock time only includes computing the merge (and statistics for methods that require them) and not actually loading any checkpoints.
 Though \method is slower than other methods, it is only by a factor of $2-3x$ for full-model fine-tuning and is less than 6 seconds for (IA)$^3$.